HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Format

 ```
-   LDPA GR[r], ( GR[b] )
-   LDPA GR[r], ( SR[a], GR[b] )
+   LDPA r, a (b)           ; opMode 4, 5, 6
+   LDPA r, ofs (b)         ; opMode 8 ..
+15, 16 ..
+23, 24 ..
+31
+   LDPA r, ofs (seg, b)    ; opMode 8 ..
+15, 16 ..
+23, 24 ..
+31
 ```

 ```
     0  1  2  3  4  5  6  7  8  9  10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31
    :--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:
-   : LDPA   ( 0x30 ) : r         : seg : 0                                 : a         : b         :
+   : LDPA    ( 0x1E ): r         : 0      : opMode       : opArg                                   :
    :-----------------:-----------------------------------------------------------------------------:
 ```

 #### Description

-The LDPA instruction returns the physical address for a logical or virtual address encoded in "a" and "b" into register "r".
-The "L" bit will specify whether the address is a full virtual address with the space in "a" and the offset in "b".
-The "seg" field selects the segment register.
-A value of zero indicates a logical address and the the upper two bits of "b" select SR4 to SR7.
-A value of 1 to 3 select SR1 to SR3.
+The LDPA instruction returns the physical address for a logical or virtual address into register "r".
+See the section on operand encoding for the defined operand mode encoding.
 If the virtual address is not in main memory, a zero result is returned.
 The result is ambiguous for a virtual address that translates to a zero address.
 LDPA is a privileged operation.

 #### Operation

 ```
    if ( !
 ST.[ PRIV ] ) privilegedOperationTrap( );

+   if ( opMode < 4 ) illegalInstructionTrap( );

+   seg <- operandAdrSeg( instr );
+   ofs <- operandAdrOfs( instr );

-   GR[r] <- loadPhysAdr( SR[ segSelect( GR[b] )], GR[b] );
+   GR[r] <- loadPhysAdr( seg, ofs );
 ```

 #### Exceptions